Calou-Code-Platform/ccp-manual/README.md

 > This manual just applicable `calou-code-platform:remosh` docker images.<br>
 > if you want try this manual on another platform at your own peril.

+## We will...
+- Install tmux is default action. (we will auto install this package)
+- Help you use initailzation script.
+- Tech you how to use nvm.
+(Not nodejs, is nodejs manager)
+- Tech you how to use pyenv.
+(Not python, is python manager)
+- Tech you open code-server.
+- Tech you how to use tmux.
+- Tech you how to restart you container.
+- Your container port.

 ## Prepare Tools
 | Platform | Tool Name |
 |---|---|